-Develop the skills, knowledge and confidence that you need to lead a high-performing team in a school and to improve classroom practice.
+Develop the skills, knowledge and behaviours that you need to be a high-performing middle leader in schools.

 Who can apply